tnm/shql/README.md

   `shql [-q] {database name}`

-A directory must be created for the database before you may use it.
+**A directory must be created for the database before you may use it**.
 This directory will house all data files for a single database.

-All datafiles are created with mode 666 ('rw-rw-rw-'), so create the directory with 777 ('rwxrwxrwx') if you want the database to be sharable, and 700 ('rwx------') to be private.
-Of course, multiple databases are possible.
+The directory name should match the database name.
+Of course, multiple databases are possible, with different directories.

 A database called, for example, 'mydb' may be created as a directory as either: